Skip to main content

 EVPN-VXLAN integration

-Ethernet VPN-Virtual Extensible LAN (EVPN-VXLAN) combines EVPN's control plane with VXLAN's data plane.
+Ethernet VPN-Virtual Extensible LAN (EVPN-VXLAN) combines EVPN's Control Plane with VXLAN's Data Plane.
 Combined, these technologies create virtual Layer 2 networks that span Layer 3 boundaries in large-scale environments.
 This integration allows seamless communication between devices, regardless of their physical location or the underlying network infrastructure, while maintaining efficient traffic handling and scalability.

 Geo